 But I believe in something more too.
 One thing that strikes me regarding the secular approach to contentment and joy is the seeming lack of attention and research to an alternative route – via meditation, spirituality, or however one would like to describe love.
 Williams does address this, in a particularly poetic chapter about the power of awe.
 She cites studies that compare the effects of meditation to the effects of spending time in the wild.
 Both produce extraordinary results.
 She personally prefers time in nature, referring to her own struggles to develop a consistent meditation practice.
 Of course, meditation is not easy.
 But what if we did both?
 What if we all believed in science and the spiritual?
 What if we meditated and spent time in nature?
 I realize choosing one topic sells books, but what if we didn’t make this an either/or?
 What if we did all we could do to maximize our potential with our time in this world?

-To find out more about how to join one of our upcoming trips, or to have us plan a custom trip for you, join our email list, or contact us.
+To find out more about how to join one of our upcoming trips, join our email list, or contact us.
 We’ll include adventure, awe, nature, yoga, meditation and more.